lah7/gtk3-classic/README.md

 Patches should not break GTK3 or any applications, and should offer "classic" functionality as seen in GTK2 or early versions of GTK3.

+Patches are managed using `quilt`.
+[See the man page](https://linux.die.net/man/1/quilt) for usage or [Debian's Using Quilt wiki](https://wiki.debian.org/UsingQuilt) for hints.

 [View Tasks](https://github.com/lah7/gtk3-classic/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22)